 We’ve also heard of people using human hair; apparently it triggers an alert reaction in deer and they tend to stay away.
 However, hair loses its scent within a few weeks so you’ll have to replace it monthly.
 And in more urban areas where deer are used to people, it likely won’t be as effective.

 So this fall be on the lookout for amorous bucks “attacking” your trees!
 If you notice any damage, or see a lot of deer on your property, take steps now to protect your trees.

 And if you have a serious issue in your yard with deer rubbing, contact the experts at Independent Tree.
-Our goal is to help you protect your trees and ensure their healthy growth during deer mating season.
+Our goal is to help you protect your trees and ensure their healthy growth during (and after) deer mating season.
 Give us a call today!